wescraig/SnipSnap/README.md

 Now you can easily do this with SnipSnap!

-Simple use the following 3 keyboard shortcuts to adjust your artboards or layers:
+Simply use the following 3 keyboard shortcuts to adjust your artboards or layers: